shivangi8293/terraform-workshop/02-iac.md

 ![infrastructure](infrastructure.jpg)

-But, for us IT people what comes -
+For IT people what comes -

 ![infra](infra.png)